marceldobehere/StoryBox-Box-Client/README.md

 # StoryBox-Box-Client
-Box Client for StoryBox for the Raspberry PI
+Box Client for StoryBox for the Raspberry PI 4B.
+Written for a school project.

 ## Notes